jmgb27/dev-llm-ml-ops-portfolio/README.md

 ---

 I built this project to demonstrate end-to-end MLOps and DevOps capabilities, spanning from hypervisor provisioning to API gateway queuing and GitOps orchestration.
-If you are interested in DevOps, Site Reliability, or MLOps Engineering roles, I'd love to chat!